-- 2. Provision of a cycle route to connect the A63 cycle path with Leeds City Centre Garforth Core Cycle Network route at Newmarket Approach; - 3.
+- Provision of a safe and direct walking and cycling route over the motorway between Leeds Valley Park and the NGT trolleybus park and ride site at Stourton Belle Isle; - 2.
+Provision of a cycle route to connect the A63 cycle path with Leeds City Centre - Garforth Core Cycle Network route at Newmarket Approach; - 3.
 Improvements to the A63 cycle route between Newmarket Approach and the junction with the Inner Ring Road; - 4.
-A pedestrian/cycle path to run alongside the Logic Leeds site spine road (AV63) to connect Halton Moor to the A63 cycle path; - 5.
-A pedestrian/cycle route to connect Skelton Grange Bridge, the A63 and the Skelton Gate development site and Skelton Lake area by opening the existing M1 underpasses, including provision of an alternative Trans Pennine Trail route along the northern bank of the river. - 6.
+A pedestrian/cycle path to run alongside the Logic Leeds site spine road (AV63) to connect Halton Moor to the A63 cycle path; - A pedestrian/cycle route to connect Skelton Grange Bridge, the A63 and the Skelton Gate development site and Skelton Lake area by opening the existing M1 underpasses, including provision of an alternative Trans Pennine Trail route along the northern bank of the river. - 6.
 A bus gate at the northern boundary of Site AV63 to enable bus services to link the area to Halton Moor whilst restricting general traffic. - 7.
 Improved bus services to Leeds Valley Park.